Lyther/UnlimitedBuildings/README.md

 # Unlimited Buildings

+The development version of this mod would post on [GitHub](https://github.com/Lyther/UnlimitedBuildings).
+If you want to play the latest version instead of the stable version, please follow the repo and use `git pull` to get the latest commit.

 Having a limit on the number of buildings of the same type is just stupid!
 It's sad that we can build unlimited research labs, but not as many research centers.

 When I build a smelting planet, I end up with a lone nano-alloy furnace, and the rest of the place is filled with forts/research labs/rare resource factories.
 Why not let smelting planets have an unlimited number of alloy furnaces?